gyaltso/gyaltso.github.com/index.md

 > It was an excellent hands-on workshop which greatly helped in kickstarting my development activities.
 The trainer presented with great clarity and focus.
 Thanks for the training _– Shashwat Anand, Majesco – Mastek_

-> It was a great experience and I learned a lot about the eclipse and its plug-in development capabilities.
-The workshop was full of knowledge and hands-on experience
+> It was a great experience.
+I learned a lot about the Eclipse and its Plug-in development capabilities.
+The workshop was full of knowledge, and hands-on experience
 > was quite impressive _– Tarun Joshi, Syntel India_

 > The workshop was really good.
 It was helpful and we could relate much of it to our project requirements.
 The trainer also gave us direction and a lot of tips on Eclipse RCP _– Niteen Magar, Syntel India_